in28minutes/spring-interview-guide/readme.md

 - Can you compare Bean Factory with Application Context?
 - How do you create an application context with Spring?
 - How does Spring know where to search for Components or Beans?
-- What is a component scan?
+- What is a Component Scan?
 - How do you define a component scan in XML and Java Configurations?
 - How is it done with Spring Boot?
 - What does @Component signify?